karmada-io/website/docs/userguide/scheduling/resource-propagating.md

 ## Deploy deployment into a specified set of target clusters

-`.spec.placement.clusterAffinity` field of PropagationPolicy represents scheduling restrictions on a certain set of clusters, without which any cluster can be scheduling candidates.
+`.spec.placement.clusterAffinity` field of PropagationPolicy represents scheduling restrictions on a certain set of clusters, without which any cluster can be scheduling candidate.

 It has four fields to set:
 - LabelSelector